Revisiting the Optimal PMU Placement Problem in Multi-Machine Power Networks: Introduction and Paper Contributions

-Others studies~\cite{Qi2016,Yang2016,Saleh2017,Romao2018,Zheng2021,Dang2022,Manohar2022} have approached the observability-based OPP problem based on the formulations similar to those introduced in the survey above~\cite{Serpas2013,Qi2015,Summers2016}, while also not considering all the aforementioned drawbacks.
-In power systems control, typically the differential equations are considered in the system representation of the model, whereas the algebraic equations are neglected due to the computational burden and overall stability implications~\cite{Liu2020}.
+Furthermore, recent literature related to power systems observability~\cite{Qi2016,Yang2016, Saleh2017,Romao2018,Zheng2021,Dang2022} extend the work developed by~\cite{Qi2015,Summers2016,Rouhani2017}.
+However, the power system models considered are limited to an ordinary differential equation (ODE) representation.
+Typically, the differential equations are considered in the system representation of the model, whereas the algebraic equations are often neglected due to the computational burden and overall stability implications~\cite{Liu2020}.
 A complete representation of a power system includes both differential and algebraic equations.
-The advantages of simulating the dynamics of the system under a complete nonlinear differential algebraic equations (NDAE) formulation are: $(i)$ linking of network dynamics with power flow equations resulting in an accurate dynamics representation~\cite{Nugroho2022}, $(ii)$ modeling load and renewable uncertainties in DSE routines as a result of incorporating renewables in the system~\cite{Grob2016}, and $(iii)$ expanding the set of potential measurement buses to include non-generator buses.
+In~\cite{Qi2015,Qi2016,Dang2022} both a simplified $2^{nd}$-order generator model and a more detailed $4^{th}$-order generator model are considered, while in~\cite{Rouhani2017,Zheng2021} a discretized $4^{th}$-order generator model with an IEEE-Type 1 and IEEE-DC1A exciter, respectively, are considered.
+We note here that the algebraic equations are overlooked in the dynamic modeling of the power system in aforementioned OPP literature.
+Representing a complete differential and algebraic power system model has gained recent interest within the power systems community, refer to~\cite{Milano2016,Grob2016,Liu2020,Nadeem2021,Nugroho2022,Nugroho2023a}.
+The advantages of simulating the dynamics of the system under a complete NDAE formulation are: $(i)$ linking of network dynamics with power flow equations resulting in an accurate dynamics representation~\cite{Nugroho2022}, $(ii)$ modeling load and renewable uncertainties in DSE routines as a result of incorporating renewables in the system~\cite{Grob2016}, and $(iii)$ expanding the set of potential measurement buses to include non-generator buses.

-\subsection{Paper contributions and organization}
+\subsection{Paper Contributions and Organization}

-Motivated by the aforementioned limitations, the objective of this work is to develop an OPP formulation for an NDAE representation of power system while $(i)$ achieving full observability under uncertainty from loads and renewables, $(ii)$ jointly estimating both dynamic and algebraic states of the transmission network and, and $(iii)$ posing the OPP under a computationally efficient formulation.
-It is to the best of our knowledge that observability-based OPP in power systems that are represented as a NDAE has not yet been investigated.